Glistix/json/README.md

 > [!WARNING]
 >
 > On the Nix target, invalid JSON input will cause a crash instead of
 > returning an `Error`.
-Ensure you always take valid JSON input.
+Ensure you always provide valid JSON input.

 ```gleam
 import myapp.{Cat}